Skip to content

 Resources

 • As part of its 2021-22 sustainability commitments, the university will "Focus on Anti-Racism in Sustainability and Climate Action Plan Implementation."
 The school writes, "A key criterion for this work was that every goal, strategy or tactic identified in the process had to be reviewed for its impact on diversity, equity and inclusion with a focus on anti-racism.
 This focus will continue through implementation of the plan which will begin during the 2021-2022 academic year.
 Detailed implementation plans for each focus area will be created with diversity, equity and inclusion in mind and carefully reviewed to ensure a focus on antiracism strategies."
-As part of these strategies, the school will have an "Indigenous Land Acknowledgement Project."

 • The Office of Diversity and Inclusion announced its Inclusive Excellence Learning & Development Model (IELDM), which is composed of Awareness (of "what our identities are, how those identities have affected our lived experiences and what other identities experience when navigating the world."), Allyship, Advocacy, and Agency.
 It also contains Core Practices which are "actionable steps and routines that influence how we operationalize and evaluate diversity, equity and inclusion work.
 They represent external tools faculty and staff can use and adapt as they engage DEI in their roles."